Drinking Mug Klein Bottles - for the Thirsty Topologist

 The handle does triple duty: It connects the inner and outer chambers, provides a topological hole, and gives you a way to conveniently grasp the mug.
 We've designed the handle to be fully ambidexterous -- yes, your Acme Drinking Mug Klein Bottle fits either hand.
 Indeed, it's possible to hold it with both hands simultaneously.
 And since it has no preferred angular momentum vector, you can swish your drink either clockwise or counterclockwise.

 And if that's not enough, the outer chamber (which is topologically the inner chamber) insulates the inner chamber (which topologically is also the outer chamber).
 The 7 mm air space separates the inside from the outside, so ice water won't cause condensation.
-This extends the life of hot or cold drinks, saves energy, and helps stave off the dreaded local thermodynamic equilibrium.
+This extends the life of hot or cold drinks, saves energy, and helps stave off the dreaded local thermodynamic equilibrium and subsequent heat death of the universe.
 Even better, thanks to the exclusive Acme Concave Mug Bottom, no extraneous feet are needed!

 This Klein Stein is ideal for the mathematical physicist who needs a glass of water while accepting her Nobel Prize.
 Perfect for the Silicon Valley programmer swigging Jolt on an allnighter.
 Just the thing to quench the thirst of the multibillionaire following a leveraged buyout of the US government.
 Indeed, think of all the seminars, colloquia, interviews, and funerals that would be jazzed up with an Acme Klein Bottle Mug at your side.